peterkraume/t3monitoring_client/README.rst

 **Important**

-This extension is still alpha and things might change!
+This extension is still beta and things might change!

 Configuration
 -------------